ivanitlearning/AWS-Associate-Courses/README.md

   - Operates from all AZs in that region
 - Allows isolated networks inside AWS.
 - Nothing IN or OUT of a VPC without explicit configuration.
   - Isolated blast radius.
 Any problems are limited to that VPC or anything connected to it.
 - Flexible configuration
 - Hybrid networking to allow connection to other cloud or on-prem networking.
 - Default or Dedicated Tenancy.
 This refers to how the hardware is configured.
   - Default allows on a per resource decision later on.
-  - Dedicated locks any resourced created in that VPC to be on dedicated hardware which comes at a cost premium.
+  - Dedicated locks any resourced created in that VPC to be on dedicated shardware which comes at a cost premium.

 #### 1.5.3.1.
 Custom VPC Facts